DATA-606-2023-FALL-TUESDAY/Jettem_Sushma/docs/Proposal.md

 - Assessing the correlation between drug usage patterns and neighborhoods from 2013 to 2018.
 Identifying prospective neighborhoods or regions where the San Francisco government could establish safe injection sites.
 - Forecasting the specific type or category of crime based on the spatial and temporal characteristics provided.

-We’ll be training multiple ML models to train and explore the results and analysis.
+I will be training multiple ML models to train and explore the results and analysis.